 Spreading business risk

-The success of your company may depend as much on the people you work with as the actions and decisions of you personally.
+Your company’s success may depend as much on the people you work with as the actions and decisions of you personally.
 Expanding to an international location could give you access to talented, invaluable new employees and business partners who would take your enterprise to the next level.
 Please consider issues such as employment figures and skillsets when looking to set up your business in Europe or Internationally.
 High unemployment rates may mean better access to skilled workers.

 Securing foreign investment

 Investment firms and individuals are not distributed evenly across the globe, with large concentrations of investment money available in some areas and little in others.
 Depending on the target country for expansion, you may find that growing your business internationally gives you access to investment capital far beyond that which is available in your original location.
 Fortunately, data is easily available to identify which countries are the best and worst for investment fund opportunities.

 The economic landscape has changed and some countries are more expensive to set up and run than others – it is important to look at this as an exercise as you are making decisions to enter the market.
-However, operating in multiple locations will quite naturally increase the quantity of products and supplies you need to order, allowing you to negotiate lower prices for your growing bulk purchases.
+However, operating in multiple locations will quite naturally increase the number of products and supplies you need to order, allowing you to negotiate lower prices for your growing bulk purchases.
 Essentially, there is an inversely proportional relationship between the size of your operation and your per-item costs.
-Additionally, If you are looking to enter into Europe, Asia, USA or Dubai for example then there could be one port of entry through one consignment which will allow for split and ease of distribution across continents.
+Additionally, If you are looking to enter into Europe, Asia, the USA or Dubai for example then there could be one port of entry through one consignment which will allow for split and ease of distribution across continents.

 Increased immunity to trends